 Points are scored any time the ball goes through the basket.

 Basketball fouls are penalties assessed by the referees for rough play to keep a player from gaining an advantage over another player.
 Follow the link to learn more about common fouls and referee hand signals.

 A player who is fouled is awarded the ball out of bounds unless the foul occurred during the act of shooting, in which case the player who is fouled is awarded 2 free throws.
 Players are allowed 5 fouls each before fouling out of the game.

-The basketball basic rules include numerous ball handling and time violations that cause a team to lose possession of the ball.
+There are numerous ball handling and time violations that cause a team to lose possession of the ball.